 I think if images from a show stick in your mind even some time after, then it’s done its job - even if you thought you didn’t like it at the time.
 The fact that it’s left you with vivid memories means that it’s had an impact and you have processed it on some level.
 It’s not always the things that are easy to watch that stay with you.
 I have seen a lot of dance that has had that effect on me – like Hofesh Schechter, Wayne McGregor, Akram Khan, Cloud Gate Dance Theatre.
 In circus and physical theater, amongst the companies and artists that have made a lasting impression on me have been De La Guada, Les Mains les Pieds, Punch Drunk, earlier stuff of James Thierry, Victoria Chaplin, and of course NoFit State.

-One of the most moving performances I have seen was my BTec students end of year show, while I was teaching at the NCCA.
-The group was a real mixed bag of students, of all sorts of backgrounds and abilities.
+One of the most moving performances I have seen was my BTEC students end of year show, while I was teaching at the NCCA.
+The group was a real mixed bag of students, of many backgrounds and abilities.
 Some were on the programme because they already had a strong interest in circus, others were trying something new, and some were there because they had not got on well with mainstream education and had difficulties focusing, taking instruction, working with others, and lacked confidence.

 On my first day teaching them aerial I really wondered how we were going to get this unruly group to the point of performing, but week by week it was wonderful to see the change in their technical skills, confidence and personal growth.
 Despite a few pre-show nerves and anxieties, the show went smoothly – they were so professional and focused.
 They had created something genuinely poetic and intimate, and the learning, co-operation and teamwork to produce that was clearly visible on stage.
-That was very moving knowing where some of those kids had started and I still feel proud.
+It was very moving, knowing where some of those kids had started, and I still feel proud.